miqianmimi/paper-notes/Readme.md

 <h1 align="center"> Directory </h1>

+### Jellyfish: Networking Data Centers Randomly

+* Author: Ankit Singla (University of Illinois at Urbana–Champaign)
+* Index: HotCloud 2011
+* Reading date : 31/01/2019
+* Keywords : network topology

+This paper is for the DataCenter Networking structure, because the datacenter needs high bandwidth requirement.
+So itself naturally to incremental expansion.
+Suprisingly, the Jellyfish is more cost-efficient than a fat-tree.
+25% more servers at full capacity using the same equipment at the scale of a few thousand nodes, and this advantage improve with scale.
+I learn what is HotCloud and the first sample reproducing.

+---

 ### Pantheon: the training ground for Internet congestion-control research

 * Author: Francis Y. Yan†, (Stanford University)